gm2552/northstar-space-demo/installation/phase1/README.md

 Workload images and configuration are stored in an OCI registry and a GitOps repository.
 The `deliverables-test` branch of this repository is one such GitOps repository and can be used to deploy workloads to the clusters.

-To deploy the workloads to the clusters, run the following command within the root directory of the `deliverables-test` branch.
+To deploy the workloads to the clusters, run the following command within the root directory of the `deliverables-test` branch replacing <namespace> with your workload namespace.

 ```
-kubectl apply -f . --recursive
+kubectl apply -f . --recursive -n <namespace>
 ```

 ### Create GNS